-When the Registrar is notified of a court order made under the child support legislation, any action necessary to amend the child support assessment must be taken to give effect to the order.
+When the Registrar is notified of a court order made under the child support legislation, the Registrar must take action that is necessary to amend the child support assessment to give effect to the order.
 This section explains how the Registrar gives effect to specific kinds of court orders.

 Implementation of court orders

-When a court's decision under the child support legislation becomes final, the Registrar must take any action necessary to amend the child support assessment to give effect to the order.
-However, the Registrar may, and generally will, give effect to a court order as soon as possible after it is notified of the provisions of the court order, without waiting for the order to become final.
+When a court's decision under the child support legislation becomes final, the Registrar must take action that is necessary to amend the child support assessment to give effect to the order.
+However, the Registrar may, and generally will, give effect to a court order as soon as possible after being notified of the provisions of the court order, without waiting for the order to become final.
 If the order is changed following an appeal, the Registrar will amend the child support assessment again to reflect the terms of the later order.

 Note: An order made by consent of the parties is an order of a court, and not a child support agreement.